oncody/civ-board-game-2010/README.md

 Add together the number of production icons in your city's outskirts that are not blockaded by an enemy army or scout figure.
 All squares friendly scouts occupy are considered to be part of one of your city's outskirts (you can never get double income from a square though).
 You are able to spend this production only during this turn.
 Any unspent production at the end of this phase will be lost.

 #### Rush Production
-If you want to perform a city action but you don't have enough production from this city then you can rush production.
-You can convert 3 trade points to a single point of production.
-You can do this as many times as you want.
+If you want to perform a city action, but you don't have enough production then you can rush production.
+You can convert 3 trade points to a single point of production, as many times as you want.

 ### Perform only one of the following actions:
 #### Store Production